wxs/cherylhsu.ca/content/post/2026-09-01-collective-soulmaking.md

 ---
-title: "Collective Soulmaking: The Art of Intersubjective Cosmopoeisis"
+title: The Art of Intersubjective Cosmopoeisis
 date: 2026-09-01
 tags:
   - phd